SelfGrader: LLM Jailbreak Detection via Anchored Token-Level Logits: Related Works

 \section{Related Works}

 \textbf{Guardrail Methods for Jailbreak Attacks.} Recent research on jailbreak defenses has explored several directions.
-Internal feature-based methods exploit hidden representations of LLMs when processing malicious queries.
-For example, Perplexity Filter~\cite{jain2023baseline} computes the perplexity of model responses, GradSafe~\cite{xie2024gradsafe} measures gradient cosine similarities between the user query and reference prompts (safe vs. unsafe), and GradientCuff~\cite{hu2024gradient} perturbs token embeddings and evaluates the norm of the refusal-loss gradient.
-Classification-based methods such as PromptGuard~\cite{llama2024promptguard} employ external classifiers to categorize queries into \textit{Benign}, \textit{Prompt Injection}, or \textit{Jailbreak}.
+Internal feature-based methods exploit hidden representations of LLMs when processing malicious queries~\cite{jain2023baseline,xie2024gradsafe,hu2024gradient}.
+Classification-based methods~\cite{llama2024promptguard} employ external classifiers to directly categorize user queries.
 Generation-based methods instead rely on guardrail prompts and keyword matching.
-For example, SelfDefend~\cite{wang2025selfdefend} tasked LLM with highlighting policy-violating segments in the user query or summarizing user query intent, and then checking for keyword ``No''. {Similarly, QGuard~\cite{lee2025qguard} uses the logits of the semantic tokens “yes” and “no” to build a binary classifier.} WildGuard~\cite{han2024wildguard} jointly evaluates query harmfulness, response refusal, and harmful content.
-GuardReasoner~\cite{liu2025guardreasoner} applies multi-step reasoning with keywords such as ``unharmful,'' and Llama Guard~\cite{inan2023llama} classifies outputs into ``safe'' or ``unsafe.''
-These methods rely heavily on keyword matching in generated responses, leaving them vulnerable to paraphrasing-based evasion.
-In contrast, our proposed SelfGrader directly leverages token-level logit distributions without external classifiers, calibration datasets, or full response generation, offering an efficient and robust mechanism for jailbreak detection.
+For example, SelfDefend~\cite{wang2025selfdefend} uses an LLM to highlight policy-violating segments in the user query or summarizing user query intent, and then checking for keyword ``No''.
+WildGuard~\cite{han2024wildguard} jointly evaluates query harmfulness, response refusal, and harmful content.
+GuardReasoner~\cite{liu2025guardreasoner} performs multi-step reasoning with keywords such as ``unharmful,'' and Llama Guard~\cite{inan2023llama} classifies outputs into ``safe'' or ``unsafe.''
+These methods ultimately rely on decoded textual indicators, leaving them vulnerable to paraphrasing-based evasion.
+QGuard~\cite{lee2025qguard} further uses multiple hand-crafted questions and semantic tokens ``yes'' and ``no'' to construct a safety classifier.
+In contrast, our proposed SelfGrader leverages the richer information contained in ordinal NT logits, offering a balanced mechanism for jailbreak detection.